How Does Social Media Affect Customer Experience?

 Social Media is the Voice of the Customer.
 That voice shares a customer’s experience with the world.
 When it is good, it becomes a brand ambassador and promoter.
 When it is bad, that voice erodes brand equity and tarnishes brand image.
 This year, Pepsi tried to be relevant and used social racism protests for the set up of its latest ad.

 The backlash was immediate customer engagement that Pepsi had to manage in order to keep the intended brand message on point.
 The perception of the customers did not match the intention of the brand.

-When JetBlue was redesigning the JFK lobby in New York, we hoped to hear comparisons to the Apple store on Social Media.
+When JetBlue was designing the customer experience at the JFK check in lobby in New York, we hoped to hear comparisons to the Apple store on Social Media.
 This was the sign that we built the experience we imagined.
 The tweets came and we knew.
 Our brand message has been received.